Yunfei-Ma-McMaster/Yunfei-Ma-McMaster.github.io/_posts/2024-10-08-Ma-Family-Biography.md

 <section>
     <h2>1.
 Great-Great-Grandfather Ma Xingzhi (马興志)</h2>
     <p>
     Great-grandfather, unable to make a living in his hometown as a young man, sought refuge with his brother-in-law’s family, the Li’s (李家), in Peng County (彭县).
 Living under their roof, he struggled to survive.
-Later, he built a straw hut behind Longyu Temple (隆舆寺).
+Later, he built a straw hut behind Longxing Temple (隆興寺).
 Despite working hard as a laborer daily, life remained difficult.
 Facing the threats of hunger and cold, he sought another way to make a living.
 Thanks to financial help from the Li family, he was able to rent land at Caishen Temple (财神庙) on Taiping Street (太平街) and set up a modest home with two rooms and basic furniture.
 Gradually, life improved, and he started a sedan-chair business (轿房).
 Great-grandfather married Sun (孙氏) and had two sons and one daughter: Ma Xianfa (马贤法), Ma Xiangui (马贤贵), and the daughter married into the Xiao family (萧家, Xiao Zhengbang 肖正邦).
 Great-grandfather’s younger son, Ma Xiangui, left to seek fortune elsewhere and never returned.
 Great-grandfather later passed away by suicide, hanging himself due to the overwhelming burdens of poverty and sickness.
 Afterward, his wife remarried into the Xu family (徐家) at Aochang (敖场).
 These events paint a tragic picture of the family’s suffering.
     </p>
 </section>